 And then I see the gun.

-…There is not an adequate word to describe how it feels to know that the person you love – wants to KILL you.
-Not only do they WANT to, at this moment, they very possibly might.
+…There is not one adequate word to describe how it feels to know that the person you love – wants to KILL you.
 You feel your heart actually breaking, as if you’re being ripped open and gutted with shock, betrayal and fear.
 That pain is accompanied immediately by panic.
 Then, something you don’t expect; relief.
 The relief shakes you; you realize how weary of the abuse you’ve become and almost welcome the peace that bullet promises.
 It is sobering and surreal all at once.